soutik28/Modified-Weight-Function/README.md

-## Modified-Weight-Function
+### Modified-Weight-Function (R-Code)
-## R-Code
-## Step-1: Data reshaping, sorting and cleaning
+### Step-1: Data reshaping, sorting and cleaning

-## Gene Expression Omnibus Dataset (accession number GSE 65622)
+### Gene Expression Omnibus Dataset (accession number GSE 65622)
-## After downloading the dataset, our first job is to make a transposition.
-Secondly, the irrelevant columns (like patient-id) are removed from the data.
-Finally, we covert the excel sheet into ".csv" format and rename the file as "wdata3.csv".
+### After downloading the dataset in CSV format, our first job is to make a transposition.
+Secondly, the irrelevant columns (like patient-id) are removed from the data and finally, we rename the file as "wdata3.csv" and save in a folder.

 setwd("C:/Users/Souvik/Desktop/Clinical Research/Weight-paper") #store the data
 wdata3 = read.csv("wdata3.csv") #read the data in R